m0hithreddy/MID/README.md

 ## Contributing

 [MID](https://github.com/m0hithreddy/MID) works!
-But MID requires many feature additions, improvements and survilance.
+But MID requires many feature additions, improvements and surveillance.
 If you are a budding developer like me, it is a high time you can get into some serious development by contributing to MID.
 Please, see [Contributing.md](https://github.com/m0hithreddy/MID/blob/master/Contributing.md)

 ## License